eclipse-sumo/sumo/docs/web/docs/Tutorials/Calibration/Berlin.md

 vehicles starting or ending on minor roads.
 For all vehicles passing the study area only along main roads, a vehicle distribution including 6 different vehicle types were defined as the induction loops detect 5+1 different vehicle classes.
 The split into the different vehicle types was deduced from the measured data.
-From the vehicle parameters, only vehicle length could be measured directly.
+From the vehicle parameters, only the vehicle length could be measured directly.
 For all other ones, assumptions were made in order to receive a good match of the congestion in the simulation to the real queue length.
 Framework conditions like plausibility and difference between the vehicle classes were considered, such as passenger cars having a higher acceleration and deceleration than trucks.